Table of Contents

 # After: this is sample text.
 I'll remove the

-Transform emojis to characters
+Transform emojis into characters

 from emoji import demojize